CMB2/CMB2/readme.md

 * Support for more fields to be repeatable, including oEmbed field, and date, time, and color picker fields.
 * Codebase has been revamped to be more modular and object-oriented.
 * New filter, `"cmb_{$element}_attributes"	` for modifying an element's attributes.
 * Every field now supports an `attributes` parameter that takes an array of attributes.
+[Read more](/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress/wiki/Field-Types#attributes).
 * Removed `cmb_std_filter` in favor of `cmb_default_filter`. **THIS IS A BREAKING CHANGE**

 **Bug Fixes**